 The file path to the selected query appears in the Choose a stored query text box.

-Note: The query that you choose must be a Select query.
+- Note: The query that you choose must be a Select query. - 6.
+Click the Next button.

 The Query Builder displays the next step, which shows the families and fields included in the query that you selected.